ChaoZhang173/1D-peloton/README.md

 9. the state library is used to initializing the particles at the beginning,
    in the following steps new particles will be added by generateBoundaryParticles in pellet_solver
 10. Generate boundary particles:
-   ~Currently generate particles at 0~smallest x,
+   ~Currently generate particles at 0 - smallest x,~
     Now use 0 - pelletV*dt
    mass_fix = dx*Vinflow(100), particles have same mass
 12. dq/dx (QplusminusGradient):